mfederici/dsit/README.md

 trainer:      # Accessing and changing the parameters of the Pytorch Ligthning trainer
   gpus: 4     # Number of gpus used for training
 ```
-With this setup, the same code on different machines since all the hardware-dependent configuration
+With this setup, the same code can be used on different machines since all the hardware-dependent configuration
 is grouped into the device `.yaml` configuration file.
+Further details can be found in the [device section](#device)

 ## Weights & Bias logging
 For [Weights & Bias](www.wandb.ai) logging run: